 - Cotton stuffing, including organic cotton.
 Usually sold by the pound.

 3. Crushed walnut shells are perfect pin cushion filling, they give pin cushions a heavy, solid feeling.

 4. Emery – as Wikipedia says it’s a dark granular rock used to make abrasive powder.
-It largely consists of corundum (aluminium oxide), mixed with other minerals such as the iron-bearing spinels, hercynite, and magnetite, and also rutile (titania)
+It largely consists of corundum (aluminum oxide), mixed with other minerals such as the iron-bearing spinels, hercynite, and magnetite, and also rutile (titania)

 Can needles be sharpened using a pin cushion?